-Intel Arc Pro A60 and A60M promise to deliver remarkable power
+Intel Arc Pro A60 and A60M promise to deliver significant performance.

-With the mentioned attributes, Intel says these GPUs are ideal for computer-aided design and modeling, AI inference tasks, and media processing in specialized business environments.
+With the attributes mentioned, Intel says these GPUs are ideal for computer-aided design and modeling, AI inference tasks, and media processing in specialized business environments.

-Intel says it will release quarterly driver updates for both products to deliver performance optimizations.
-They are also ISV certified by applications such as Autodesk 3DS Max, Autodesk AutoCAD, Autodesk Fusion 360, Autodesk Inventor, Autodesk Maya, Bentley MicroStation, Dassault Systèmes SOLIDWORKS, Nemetscheck VectorWorks, PTC Creo, Siemens NX, and Siemens Solid Edge.
+Intel stated that it will release quarterly driver updates for both products to optimize performance.
+They are also ISV-certified by applications such as Autodesk 3DS Max, Autodesk AutoCAD, Autodesk Fusion 360, Autodesk Inventor, Autodesk Maya, Bentley MicroStation, Dassault Systèmes SOLIDWORKS, Nemetscheck VectorWorks, PTC Creo, Siemens NX, and Siemens Solid Edge.

-In addition to the programs listed above, Intel says the GPUs are also optimized to run applications like Blender and other entertainment/media applications.
-Additionally, these GPUs will run the rendering and ray tracing libraries in the Intel oneAPI Rendering Toolkit to help create high-performance, high-fidelity visual experiences at scale.
+In addition to the programs listed above, Intel says the GPUs are also optimized to run applications such as Blender and other entertainment/media applications.
+Furthermore, these GPU models will run rendering and ray tracing libraries within the Intel oneAPI Rendering Toolkit to help create high-performance, high-fidelity visual experiences at scale.

-The Intel Arc Pro A60 will be available for desktops in the coming weeks through authorized distributors.
-The Intel Arc Pro A60M for notebooks and other mobile systems will be available from partners in the coming months.
+The Intel Arc Pro A60 will be available for desktops in the next few weeks through authorized distributors.
+The Intel Arc Pro A60M for laptops and other mobile systems will be available from partners in the coming months.

 Source link